kube-burner/kube-burner/README.md

 Kube-burner is a binary application written in golang that makes extensive usage of the official k8s client library, [client-go](https://github.com/kubernetes/client-go).

 ![Demo](docs/media/demo.gif)

+## Code of Conduct

+This project is for everyone.
+We ask that our users and contributors take a few minutes to review our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Documentation